maricssbatstate/IT-412-Final-Project/README.md

 - Root route displays:
   - Full name: **Maricar Esto Panganiban**
   - Class section: **BA 4101**
-  - Inspirational quote: *"Never be afraid to try something new, life gets boring when you stay within the limit of what you already know.- Anonymous"*
+  - Inspirational quote: *Never be afraid to try something new, life gets boring when you stay within the limit of what you already know.- Anonymous*

 ✅ **Interface Design**
 - Modern, centered responsive layout